 The BLACK+DECKER BPACT08WT has the dual benefits of being both easy to carry and easy to roll around.
 It has virtually no rolling resistance and maneuvers similarly to the Whynter ARC-08WB.
 It's easier to carry than the Honeywell, but a little bit more work than the LG LP0817WSR, even though the BLACK+DECKER is about 7 lbs. lighter.
 The handles on this product are just a little too small, making it harder to lift and dropping its score.
 Finally, the window insert on the BLACK+DECKER is a little more work to mount or remove, requiring a screwdriver as well.

-Rounding out the back of the group, the LG LP1215GXR and the Whynter ARC-14SH both earned a 5 out of 10 for being somewhat wanting when it comes to ease of transport.
-The ARC-14SH and the LP1215GXR both have very little rolling resistance, but are a bit funky when it comes to maneuverability, but for different reasons.
-The Whynter model doesn't really like rolling in a straight line, swerving randomly, where the LG LP1215GXR doesn't really like to turn and requires a bit of effort to force it off of its current path.
+Rounding out the back of the group, the Whynter ARC-14SH earned a 5 out of 10 for being somewhat wanting when it comes to ease of transport.
+The ARC-14SH has very little rolling resistance, but is a bit funky when it comes to maneuverability.
+The Whynter model doesn't really like rolling in a straight line, swerving randomly.

-These models are both incredibly arduous to carry, with the LG and the Whynter weighing in at 64.5 lbs. and 77.2 lbs., respectively.
-On top of that, both of these have incredibly small handles and aren't easy to hold on to at all.
+This model is incredibly arduous to carry, with the Whynter weighing in at 77.2 lbs.
+On top of that, it has exceptionally small handles and aren't easy to hold on to at all.
 However, the window insert on the ARC-14SH is decently easy to install, giving you plenty of adjustability — much more than the LG LP0817WSR.

 After lugging these (not so) portable air conditioners up and down stairs and across rooms, we were ready for a test that required a little less physical exertion and moved on to ranking and scoring how loud each of these products are.
 This metric is worth 20% of the total score and consists of two tests: noise levels measured with our SPL meter and having a panel of judges rate the relative annoyance of the tone of the sound produced by each product.